 After the slipform machine has been set to proper grade and prior to concrete placement, the clearance between the slipform machine inside faces and reinforcement bars shall be checked during a dry run by the Contractor in the presence of the Engineer.
 The dry run shall not begin until the entire reinforcing cage has been tied and the Engineer has verified and approved the placement and tying of the reinforcing bars.
 Any reinforcement bars found to be out of place by more than ½ in.
 (13 mm), or any dimensions between bars differing from the plans by more than ½ in.
 (13 mm) shall be re-tied to the plan dimensions.

 During the dry run and in the presence of the Engineer, the Contractor shall check the clearance of the reinforcement bars from the inside faces of the slipform mold.
 In all locations, the Contractor shall ensure the reinforcement bars have the minimum cover distance shown on the plans.
 This dry run check shall be made for the full distance that is anticipated to be placed in the subsequent pour.
-Reinforcement bars found to have less than the minimum clearance shall be adjusted and the dry run will be performed again, at least in any locations that have been readjusted.
+Reinforcement bars found to have less than the minimum clearance shall be adjusted, and the dry run will be performed again, at least in any locations that have been readjusted.

 For parapets adjacent to the watertable, the contractor shall, for the duration of the construction and curing of the parapet, provide and maintain an inspection platform along the back face of the parapet.
 The inspection platform shall be rigidly attached to the bridge superstructure and be of such design to allow ready movement of inspection personnel along the entire length of the bridge.